Neither This Nor That Is Or Are

 6. Use "Neither" with Singular Nouns: Remember that when 'neither' stands alone without 'nor,' it usually refers to a choice between two singular nouns and takes a singular verb.
 An example is, "Neither option is satisfactory."

-7. Aim for Parallel Structure: Ensure that the elements connected by 'neither/nor' are parallel.
+7. Aim for Parallel Structure: check that the elements connected by 'neither/nor' are parallel.
 If you're connecting two nouns, make sure they are both nouns.
 If you're connecting two phrases, ensure they are grammatically similar.
 This will make your sentences clearer and more balanced.

 FAQ